Finance, Accounting and Management

 - University of Bradford School of Management is ranked in the UK Top 10 in the Financial Times MSc in Management 2016

-You must have a degree (not necessarily in business and management) from an approved university.
+You must have a degree at UK 2:2 or equivalent (not necessarily in business and management) from an approved university.
 Exceptional candidates without a first degree but with appropriate professional qualifications (e.g. ACCA) and work experience may be admitted on their merits.

 English language requirements: